The postponed Tall Ships Races 2020 will mark the first time that Dunkirk has hosted the world famous Tall Ships Races, and we can’t wait to visit…

 At Dunkirk, the land, air and water are inseparable.
 The natural elements encourage you to take a stroll, discover the landscape and enjoy a wide variety of sports and activities.

-Part of a multi-faceted preserved landscape, the 15 km of sandy beaches and more than 1,000 hectares of natural areas are perfect for nautical sports (kitesurfing, windsurfing, and sand yachting, to name a few) or exploring the Grand Site des Dunes de Flandre.
+Part of a multi-faceted preserved landscape, the 15 km of sandy beaches and more than 1,000 ha of natural areas are perfect for nautical sports (kitesurfing, windsurfing, and sand yachting, to name a few) or exploring the Grand Site des Dunes de Flandre.